Back up Windows system state to Azure

 If you don't have an Azure subscription, create a free account that lets you access any Azure service.

-The Recovery Services vault blade opens, prompting you to provide a Name, Subscription, Resource group, and Location.
+The Recovery Services vault dialog box opens.
+Provide values for the Name, Subscription, Resource group, and Location.

-For Name, enter a friendly name to identify the vault.
-The name needs to be unique for the Azure subscription.
-Type a name that contains between 2 and 50 characters.
-It must start with a letter, and can contain only letters, numbers, and hyphens.
+Name: Enter a friendly name to identify the vault.
+The name must be unique to the Azure subscription.
+Specify a name that has at least 2 but not more than 50 characters.
+The name must start with a letter and consist only of letters, numbers, and hyphens.